Chapter 2: Color Theory

 Concept and Color Keys

-It may seem trivial but this is one of the key point of my book/website.
+It may seem trivial but this is one of the key point of my book.
 Should we apply the same colors and values between a 2D and a 3D image ?
 What difference is there between the two mediums ?
 Do we have to match perfectly a color key in CG ?

-I completely agree with Dave Walvoord on this topic.
+I completely agree with Dave Walvoord on this topic:

 020_colorTheory_660_dragon_color_key_FHD